Poison Ivy (1992 film): Plot

-The next morning, Georgie plays a cassette tape that Sylvie made for her and walks out onto her balcony.
-Ivy walks up behind Georgie, talks to her and without warning, pushes her off the balcony to her death.
-Because Georgie is known to have a mental illness, and has threatened to commit suicide previously, Ivy is not suspected.
-A few weeks later, Sylvie talks Ivy into going for a ride in her mother's sports car.
-When Sylvie becomes suspicious of her involvement in Georgie's death, Ivy crashes the car, then moves the unconscious Sylvie into the driver's seat.
+The next morning, Georgie walks out onto her balcony.
+Ivy walks up behind her and without warning, pushes her off the balcony to her death.
+As Georgie was known to be gravely ill, and had threatened to commit suicide previously, Ivy is not suspected.
+A few weeks later, Ivy talks Sylvie into taking her out in Georgie's old sports car for a joy ride.
+When Sylvie becomes suspicious of her involvement in Georgie's death, Ivy crashes the car, then moves the unconscious Sylvie into the driver's seat to make it appear she was the one driving.